MicrosoftDocs/cpp-docs/docs/cpp/alignas-specifier.md

 static_assert(alignof(S2) == alignof(double), "alignof(S2) should be equivalent to alignof(double)");
 ```

-A template parameter pack (`alignas ( pack... )`) can be used as the alignment value.
-Only the strictest alignment is used.
+A template parameter pack (`alignas ( pack... )`) can also be used as the alignment value.
+The largest alignment of all the elements in the pack is used.

 ```cpp
 template <typename...
 Ts>